Yin Yoga: Lung Meridian poses

 Comments are closed.

-Yin Yoga: Stomach Meridian Poses
+Yin Yoga: Spleen Meridian Poses

-Stomach Meridian Poses We continue our series of posts on Meridians following our main post,…
+Spleen Meridian Poses We continue our series of posts on Meridians following our main post,…

-Yin Yoga: Large Intestine Meridian poses
+Yin Yoga: Kidney Meridian Poses

 […] main meridians, 6 yin to 6 yang in order to balance every part of our bodies.
 We talked about the Lung Meridian last week.
 The lung meridian and the large intestine are connected.
 The lung meridian is Yin and […]